Articipate Project Grant Guidelines 2019

 Collaborative Projects – Applicants may apply for projects involving a collaboration of more than one artist, arts organization and/or discipline.
 Priority is given to original works and/or performances.

 LaLande + Doyle Exhibition Space

 Visual artists and visual arts groups can apply through this grant to exhibit in the LaLande + Doyle Exhibition Space in the Centre.
-Successful grant applicants will exhibit their work in the LaLande + Doyle Exhibition Space during January and/or February 2020 as scheduled by the Membership and Program Coordinator and the Arts Centre Programmer.
+Successful grant applicants will exhibit their work in the LaLande + Doyle Exhibition Space during January and/or February 2020 as scheduled by Arts Network Ottawa and the Shenkman Arts Centre Programmer.

 Visual arts projects in other spaces in the Centre are still eligible to apply (i.e. projects in the Trinity Art Gallery through the Community Galleries Program).
 For more information about accessing space at the Shenkman Arts Centre, please visit shenkmanarts.ca.